Autumn term 2024/25

 Data Quality

-The EHE and CME data collections have been developed to:
+The CME data collection has been developed to:

-• build a clearer picture of the EHE and CME cohorts at local and national levels,
+• build a clearer picture of the CME cohort at local and national levels,

 Local authorities have a duty under section 436A of the Education Act 1996 to make arrangements to establish the identities of children in their area who are not registered pupils at a school and are not receiving suitable education otherwise.
 Discussions with local authorities suggest that the data is an accurate reflection of the number children they have identified but there is some variation in practice, including around when a child should be recorded as CME.
 This means that whilst the data is an accurate reflection of the number of CME on record within local authorities, it may not represent a consistently defined estimate of all CME across the country.